 "This was like the power couple of our community," Sajjad said.

-Razan loved French toast for breakfast and wanted to be an architect, but was still drawn to help the needy, said her father, psychiatrist Mohammad Yousif Abu-Salha.
+Razan loved French toast for breakfast and wanted to be an architect, but she was still drawn to help the needy, said her father, psychiatrist Mohammad Yousif Abu-Salha.
 All three volunteered in rural North Carolina clinics to help the uninsured and poor, he said.
 Razan "could not believe there could be men who were there with their children waiting from 1 a.m. on freezing nights in North Carolina to be admitted to a free dentistry clinic," he said.

 Razan became the school newspaper's editor and her dedication to a good product saw her spend hours a week after school, said Patricia Hornick, an 11th-grade English teacher and journalism instructor at Raleigh's Athens Drive High School.